GreyKeenan/dukesup/index.md

 During your turn, your DUKES are interchangeable with cards from your hand.
 You can pick up your DUKES and put them in your hand, and you can use cards from your hand to replace your dukes.

-You do not *have* to replace your dukes, however.
+You do not *have* to replace your dukes;
-You may choose to leave them empty.
+you may choose to leave them empty.
 If you leave both DUKES empty, you do not need to flip up your CASTLE until the *start of your next turn*.

+When your CASTLE is face-down, you cannot replace DUKES that were taken by your opponent.
-Additionally, each turn, if your CASTLE is face-up and you have no DUKES, you may add a single DUKE.
+However, each turn, if your CASTLE is face-up and you have no DUKES, you may add a single DUKE.
-You *cannot* add back both of your DUKES, nor can you add new DUKES when your CASTLE is face-down.
+You *cannot* add back both of your DUKES.

 You are not allowed to swap out your CASTLE.